-Under the pact, the War Memorial Center/Milwaukee Art Museum will receive $1,586,000 per year from the county from 2014 through 2023.
-That includes a payment of $1,100,000 to the Art Museum and $486,000 to the War Memorial.
+Under the pact, the War Memorial Center/Milwaukee Art Museum will receive $1,586,000 per year from the County from 2014 through 2023.
+This includes a payment of $1,100,000 to the Art Museum and $486,000 to the War Memorial.
 The annual funding commitment ends after the 10-year period, but the other portions of the agreement could extend for up to 84 years.

 County capital improvement funding of $10 million between 2013 and 2017 will supplement the Art Museum’s planned private funding of $15 million for a total $25 million investment in improvements to the publicly-owned portions of the War Memorial and Art Museum buildings and grounds.

 The Milwaukee County Board voted unanimously to approve the agreement.

 “This is an example of what government can accomplish when everyone works together,” Dimitrijevic said.
 “Milwaukee County is fortunate to have an amazing lakefront that is home to a War Memorial that honors those who have fought for freedom, and an art museum that represents freedom of expression.”